 Apply to graduate

 All students must apply to graduate.
-The deadline to apply is Friday, March 31, 2017 to have your name included in the commencement program.
+The deadline to apply and to have your name included in the commencement program was Friday, March 31, 2017.
 Visit the Student Center’s instruction page or watch the demo.
 Master’s and Ph.D. students can also find information on the Graduate School’s “Completing Your Degree” webpage.

 Eligible undergraduate degree candidates will also pick up an honors stole, for which a refundable deposit is required.
 Honors candidates do not need to pre-order stoles; the University Book Store will receive a list of honors candidates in advance.
 Read about the significance of the cap and gown.